10th European Meeting on Human Fear Conditioning (EMHFC)

 The goal of the meeting is to foster and develop a European network of researchers and to promote intense, productive collaborations.
 As usual, the only constraint for contributions is that they are European-based and involve the human fear conditioning procedure.

-Registration and Abstract Submission will open soon.
-The closing deadline for receipt of abstracts is January 26th 2018.
-The closing date for registration is March 1st 2018 (conference fees, which will be circulated soon, must be paid in full by this date).
+The closing date for registration is March 1st 2018 (conference fees, must be paid in full by this date).

 If you have any questions, please email: EMHFC2018@gmail.com.